Pseudochorthippus parallelus: Subspecies

 These subspecies are the result of the allopatric separation of P. parallelus populations into separate southern European refugia during the Pleistocene ice ages.

 The most widespread subspecies, P.p. parallelus, is found throughout much of Europe but is replaced by P.p. erythropus in Iberia.
 The Iberian erythropus subspecies is characterized in the field by red hind tibiae and differences in the mating song although other studies demonstrate additional differences in morphological, behavioural, chromosomal and DNA sequence characters.
 There is a hybrid zone between P.p. erythropus and P.p. parallelus running along the ridge of the Pyrenees mountains between Spain and France.
 A similar hybrid zone has been described between forms in France and Italy that runs along the Alps.

 Speciation

-The subspecies do not appear to be speciating by way of reinforcement.
-This result is among the most important evidences against speciation by reinforcement.
+The subspecies do not appear to be speciating through reinforcement.
+This is one of the most significant pieces of evidences against speciation by reinforcement.